Experimental Hydrometeorology Laboratory

 Updating charts

-If user wants to force update at any time, please consider following instructions.
-To refresh the display of site graphics (i.e., overwriting cached content), press Ctrl+R (CRTL+SHIFT+r) or Ctrl+F5.
-In mobiles, use anonymous browsing to automatically update the pages as those are opened.
+If you want to force an update at any time, please follow these instructions: To refresh the display of site graphics (i.e., overwrite cached content), press Ctrl+R (Ctrl+Alt+R), Ctrl+Fn+F5, or Ctrl+F5, depending on your keyboard and OS.
+On mobile devices, use incognito mode to automatically update the pages as they are opened.

 The graph set is completely refreshed every 15 minutes on the current computer system.